-- 3.1 Rule 260A (15) of CAR 84 requires that the operator of a certified aerodrome shall implement a safety management system, acceptable to the Chairman as a minimum: - (a) identifies safety hazards; - (b) ensures that remedial action necessary to maintain an acceptable level of safety is implemented; - (c) provides for continuous monitoring and regular assessment of the safety level achieved; and - (d) aims to make continuous improvement to the overall level of safety.

-- 3.2 In order to be acceptable to Chairman, aerodrome operator's SMS shall meet the requirements set forth in this ANO. - 3.3 Rule 260C (8) of CAR 84 requires aerodrome operators to establish safety management system of the aerodrome describing the structure of the organization and the duties, powers and responsibilities of the officials in the organizational structure, with a view to ensuring that operations are carried out in demonstrably controlled way and are improved where necessary. - 3.4 This ANO describes the requirements for aerodrome operator's safety management system operating in accordance with ANO (AD) A.1 Manual of Aerodrome Standards, Bangladesh. - 3.5 This ANO addresses aviation safety related processes and activities rather than occupational safety, environmental protection, or customer service quality. - 3.6 An aerodrome operator is responsible for the safety of services or products contracted to or purchased from other organizations. - 3.7 This ANO establishes the minimum acceptable requirements.
+- 3.1 Rule 260A (14) of CAR 84 requires that the operator of a certified aerodrome shall implement a safety management system, acceptable to the Chairman as a minimum: - (a) identifies safety hazards; - (b) ensures that remedial action necessary to maintain an acceptable level of safety is implemented; - (c) provides for continuous monitoring and regular assessment of the safety level achieved; and - (d) aims to make continuous improvement to the overall level of safety. - 3.2 In order to be acceptable to Chairman, aerodrome operator's SMS will use this GM as guidance. - 3.3 Rule 260C (8) of CAR 84 requires aerodrome operators to establish safety management system of the aerodrome describing the structure of the organization and the duties, powers and responsibilities of the officials in the organizational structure, with a view to ensuring that operations are carried out in demonstrably controlled way and are improved where necessary. - 3.4 This GM describes the requirements for aerodrome operator's safety management system operating in accordance with ANO-14 VOL-I and ANO-19. - 3.5 This GM addresses aviation safety related processes and activities rather than occupational safety, environmental protection, or customer service quality. - 3.6 An aerodrome operator is responsible for the safety of services or products contracted to or purchased from other organizations. - 3.7 This GM establishes the minimum acceptable requirements.
 The aerodrome operator can establish more stringent requirements.